aikonre/token-balance-dashboard/README.md

 # 🧮 Token Balance Dashboard

 A simple token balance checker built using **React** and **Tailwind CSS**.
-This dashboard simulates checking token balances for a given wallet address — perfect for testing Web3 front-end logic without needing blockchain integration.
+This dashboard simulates checking token balances for a given wallet address, perfect for testing Web3 front-end logic without needing blockchain integration.

 ---